 Case B:

 NPN B is deployed in a localized area that can be covered using one logical NG-RAN node.
-One logical NG-RAN node can support more than 10000 cells.
+One logical NG-RAN node can support more than 10,000 cells.
 With distributed access architecture, one logical NG-RAN node is enough for a localized area coverage.
 Therefore, a small scale of 3GPP system is needed.

 - In NPN B, a UE will never moves out of the logical NG-RAN node.
 An optimized mobility management mechanism is required.